aman7CD/Datascience-project/README.md

 ### The problems included:
 • Identifying all factors that influence the landing outcome.
 • The relationship between each variables and how it is affecting the outcome.
-• The best condition needed to increase the probability of successful landing.
+• The best condition needed to increase the probability of successful landing